clearlysid/clearlysid.github.io/README.md

 ### Objectives of this project

-* To build a website where I can document and showcase my work
+* Build a website where I can document and showcase my work
-* To become familiar with SASS
+* Learn SASS & Markdown
-* Understanding how Jekyll and Github Pages Work
+* Understand how Jekyll and Github Pages Work
-* Experiment with Markdown

 ### To-Do List

-- [x] Setup repo and local dev env
-- [x] Connect domain for testing
-- [x] Create "Under Construction" landing page
+- [x] Create maintainance page and deploy
+- [ ] Write footer note'
+- [ ] Break SASS files into partials
+- [ ]

+### Notes for self

+* Page title tag is in head include. set accordingly.
+*